grooviter/stateit/README.md

 # StateIT

-StateIT is a tool inspired by [Terraform](https://www.terraform.io/).
-StateIT creates resources and keep their state so it can keep track of them.
-Thanks to the stored state, StateIT knows what resources have been applied so far, what resources should be removed...etc
+**StateIT** creates resources and keep their state so it can keep track of them.
+Thanks to the stored state, **StateIT** knows what resources have been applied so far, what resources should be removed...etc. **StateIT** is a tool inspired by [Terraform](https://www.terraform.io/).

+**IMPORTANT!**: StateIT is still in alpha state so it is not ready for production use yet.

 ## Documentation